Patrick010/nShell/project/HANDOVER_BRIEF.md

     - **Security Hardening:** The current implementation provides a direct shell.
 Future development should focus on implementing the originally envisioned security features, such as using `rbash`, command whitelisting, and containerization.
     - **Session Management:** Implement robust session management features like idle timeouts and logging.
     - **UI Enhancements:** Improve the terminal UI and add features like theme selection.

+## 6. First Task:
+- To get up to speed, please follow the instructions in **`project/ONBOARDING.md`**.
+It provides a recommended reading order for all the key project documents and will give you a complete picture of the project's architecture, status, and processes.
+- Read Current State for a more in depth issue report.